The New Jazz Archive

 Podcast audio remastering by Sam Boase-Miller

-Transcripts and show notes by Erik Saras
+Transcripts by Erik Saras

 Theme Song: Jeff Haas Trio & Friends “Giving In”